Getting started

 When working with compute module functions, your function will always receive two parameters: event objects and context objects.

-Context object: A Python dict object parameter containing metadata and credentials that your function may need.
+Context object: An object parameter containing metadata and credentials that your function may need.
 Examples include user tokens, source credentials, and other necessary data.
-For example, If your function needs to call the OSDK to get an Ontology object, the context object includes the necessary token for the user to access that Ontology object.
+For example, if your function needs to call the OSDK to get an Ontology object, the context object includes the necessary token for the user to access that Ontology object.

-Event object: A Python dict object parameter containing the data that your function will process.
+Event object: An object parameter containing the data that your function will process.
 Includes all parameters passed to the function, such as x and y in the add function, and name in the hello function.
+In Python, this is a dict; in Java, this is a JSON node object; in Node.js, this is a plain JavaScript object.

 If you use static typing for the event/return object, the library will convert the payload/result into that statically-typed object.
 Review documentation on automatic function schema inference for more information.